bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/platform-security-tools.md

 ### XRay

-An add-on capability to Artifactory, XRay scans images and other artifacts for component vulnerabilities.
-Anyone with access to an image or artifact within Artifactory can see the XRay tab as part of the image/artifact details, and see what vulnerable components lie within, and what version will correct that deficiency.
+As an add-on feature to Artifactory, XRay performs scans on images and other artifacts to identify component vulnerabilities.
+Any user with access to an image or artifact within Artifactory can view the XRay tab within the image/artifact details.
+This tab provides information on the identified vulnerable components and suggests the appropriate version to address those deficiencies.

  * Get access to [Artifactory](https://artifacts.developer.gov.bc.ca/ui/login/)

 ## Container runtime security

 We currently have runtime policies in place for the following using ACS.
 These look for things like:

 * Cryto-mining
 * [Integrity monitoring](https://docs.openshift.com/acs/3.66/operating/manage-security-policies.html)